cloudmesh/technologies/chapters/tech/taverna.md

 > provenance gives a detailed trace of workflow execution such as
 > services executed, when, which inputs were used and what outputs
 > were produced.
 Currently, Tverna works with Biomart, SoapLab, SADI,
-> R and Bioconductor" [@fa18-523-66-taverna-pred-analytics].
+> R and Bioconductor" [@www-taverna-pred-analytics].

-According to a paper by Wolstencroft, Haines and others (2013), it is difficult to access and integrate resources that are distributed over many services, especially if they change over time and are incompatible.
-In this regard, the Taverna Tool Suite enables the available distribute data and analysis methods by supplementing the workflow with service discovery [@fa18-523-66-taverna-paper].
+According to an article published in the Nucleic Acids Research Journal by Wolstencroft, Haines and others (2013), it is difficult to access and integrate resources that are distributed over many services, especially if they change over time and are incompatible.
+In this regard, the Taverna Tool Suite enables the available distribute data and analysis methods by supplementing the workflow with service discovery [@article-taverna-paper].